This popular development education resource was first produced in the early 1980s. It has now been completely revised and updated for its 7th edition.

 Through 15 themed chapters, the resource introduces, explores and debates key issues and topics in human development, human rights and sustainability.
 A broad range of topics is covered, including: defining and debating development; climate change and sustainability; hunger; population; women’s rights; human rights; HIV/AIDS; education; the economics and politics of inequality; aid; and more.
 The resource is illustrated throughout with charts, graphs, infographics, photos and hard-hitting cartoons.

 This is an engaging and challenging resource for upper secondary and post-16 students exploring development issues in subjects like Geography or Economics.
 It is also excellent background reading for teachers.

-Aid & relief, Climate change, Development, Economy, Environment, Equality, Gender, Globalisation, HIV/Aids, Human rights, Participation, Peace, conflict & security, Population, Poverty, Social justice, Sustainability, Trade
+Aid & relief, Climate Crisis, Economy, Environment, Equality, Gender / Gender Equality, Globalisation, HIV/Aids, Human rights, International Development, Participation, Peace, conflict & security, Population, Poverty, Social justice, Sustainability, Trade

 - Book (£20)

 - No. of pages: 308